Admissions Director (College/University) Salary

 Popular Skills for Admissions Director (College/University)

 College Admissions Directors report using a pretty varied skill set on the job.
-Most notably, facility with Strategic Marketing, Strategic Planning, and Project Management are correlated to pay that is significantly above average, leading to increases of 25 percent, 6 percent, and 5 percent, respectively.
-Skills that pay less than market rate include Leadership and Customer Relationship Management.
-Those educated in Strategic Planning tend to be well versed in Project Management and Sales Management.
+Most notably, facility with Strategic Marketing, Strategic Planning, and Project Management are correlated to pay that is significantly above average, leading to increases of 25 percent, 7 percent, and 5 percent, respectively.
+Skills that seem to negatively impact pay include Leadership, Customer Relationship Management, and Recruiting.
+Most people who know Strategic Planning also know Project Management and Sales Management.

 Pay by Experience Level for Admissions Director (College/University)